dan-1d/asyncio/_posts/2020-12-23-adding-bluetooth-apt-x-low-latency-to-am-fm-radio.md

 I first tried to tie into the regulated power used for the RF IC, and did.
 However, it turns out the voltage was just under the threshold the BTRx used to determine "low battery", so periodically, I got low battery warning sounds.
 Annoying.

 The second attempt was to use an adjustable buck voltage regulator.
 I had one laying around, which are available for less than 1 USD at various online stores.
+If you want to try, these seem like they would work well: [Buck Converter](https://www.amazon.com/EBL-Converter-MP2307DN-Regulator-4-75-23V/dp/B08GSGYRGW/ref=as_li_ss_tl?dchild=1&keywords=buck+voltage+converter&qid=1611471508&s=electronics&sr=1-26&linkCode=ll1&tag=thermal002-20&linkId=a890250e8bb0c6e4ab7f1464649969aa&language=en_US "Adjustable voltage converter") (I may earn a small commission on this link purchase).

 I adjusted it to output 4v.
 For reference, the input is about 5.2v with 4 NiMH rechargables powering the radio, which may have worked directly to the BTRx, but I didn't want to risk overvolting it's regulator.
 I wired this up to the switched power pins at the physical "OFF/FM/AM" switch.

 The images below shows the 2-pin connector added to the BTRx, and the voltage regulator.
 Sadly, I didn't get photos of the final interior installation of this second attempt.